gmalette/gmalette.github.io-src/_posts/2020-02-16-affordance-for-errors-pt2.md

 end
 ```

 I don't really want to dwell on this too much.
-The key lesson is: be emphatetic towards your users, understand what they expect, and make sure your APIs match their expectations.
+The key lesson is: be empathetic towards your users, understand what they expect, and make sure your APIs match their expectations.

 ### Ignored Values